IT22271082/Exam-Scheduling-Management/README.md

 The Exam Scheduling Management System is a comprehensive solution designed to automate and optimize the process of creating exam schedules for educational institutions.
-This system efficiently manages lecturers, resources, and students while ensuring there are no scheduling conflicts.

-Key Features
-Automated Exam Scheduling: Generates conflict-free exam timetables based on various constraints

-Lecturer Management: Tracks faculty availability and teaching assignments

-Resource Allocation: Manages classrooms, labs, and other examination venues

-Student Management: Ensures no student has overlapping exams

-Constraint Configuration: Customizable rules for institution-specific requirements

-Reporting: Generates comprehensive schedules and examination reports
+This system efficiently manages lecturers (tracking faculty availability and teaching assignments), resources (allocating classrooms, labs, and examination venues), and students (ensuring no overlapping exams) while generating conflict-free exam timetables based on customizable constraints.
+Additionally, it offers robust reporting capabilities to produce comprehensive schedules and examination reports, catering to institution-specific requirements.